 It’s important to keep in mind that nonprofit status isn’t for everybody.
 You can still run a charitable business and use a different entity type to lessen some of that burden for yourself.

 For instance, an LLC is a limited liability company that’s a hybrid between a for-profit and nonprofit business.
 It enables you to raise money as a charity.
 It also allows you to get money via a revenue stream as you’re selling a product or service.

 Remember, you’re an entrepreneur, even if you run a nonprofit, and your goals, vision, and mission are what makes you a great business, not your entity type.
 You have options and while a nonprofit might be the most obvious choice, there are other alternatives you should explore before you make that decision.

 It’s also important to know that your business plan will look very very different if you choose an LLC versus a C-corp versus a B-corp.
 You need to understand each option before you build your business plan so that everything matches your vision and moves you forward on a path that leads you towards success.

 What to include in your business plan: After deciding on an entity, list how this entity is (or isn’t) required to report incomes, how it’s legally required to spend money, and whether it has special tax requirements you need to adhere to.

-Now that you know what to consider, you can make a fully informed decision about whether or not choosing the nonprofit route is the best choice for your business idea.
+Knowing what to consider, you can better decide if the nonprofit route is the best choice for your business idea.
 If it is, including the key details mentioned in this post will help you write a nonprofit business plan that’s ready to wow investors.